laird/OSCommerceClient/README.md

 Project with Bo

 This project creates an printer that can print out orders from oscommerce (oscommerce.com)

-It will pool a php file for a list of pending orders every 30 sec, if any it will print it on a thermal printer and set the status to processing, every 12 hours or so it will set them all to done, there is a free choice to let the customer know or not.
+It will pool a php file for a list of pending orders every 30 sec, if any it will print it on a thermal printer and set the status to processing, there is a free choice to let the customer know or not.

 Short Explanation of the PHP files: